code-fx7/JavaScript/README.md

 ## JavaScript

-My first steps with JavaScript
+My JavaScript experiences from the beginning.

 ---